ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

 Yes, every one is not used (yet)...

+Ok now for the audio!

+As usual, I generally do **not** use a single, raw midi file to practice with.
+Instead, after curating a few generated runs, I import the files into [my DAW](https://www.apple.com/logic-pro/) and render with superior instrumentation.

-But, on with the show!
-Here are various timidity renderings with their command-line options.
+Below are various timidity renderings with their command-line options.

-Btw, in `vim` I do this type of thing:
+Btw, in [vim](https://www.vim.org/) I do this type of thing:

     :!rm -f %.mid ; perl % --verbose ; timidity %.mid